 To be self-explanatory - that is to be able to provide any information for its use and meaning through a simple examination of schema and/or example documents, without the aid of specialized software.

-To be extensible - that is to allow modifications to the models within the AKOMA NTOSO framework so that local customisation can be achieved without sacrificing interoperability with other systems.
+To be extensible - that is to allow modifications to the models within the Akoma Ntoso framework so that local customisation can be achieved without sacrificing interoperability with other systems.

 The specifications of the standard is based on the experience of the Akoma Ntoso vocabulary as formalised in XML-schema.
 For this reason, the specification keeps the name "Akoma Ntoso" and the root of the XML-schema will be "akomaNtoso".